Quick manual on target disk mode

 Here's how you can automatically save space and organize your files:

 Open the application — download the free version here.

 Select Large & Old Files from the sidebar.

-Search through the categorize, select items you want to delete, and press Remove.
+Search through the categories, select items you want to delete, and click Remove.

 How to get out of target disk mode?

 Occasionally things go wrong, and you might find yourself stuck in Target disk mode, unable to eject the disk (the other Mac).

 All you need to do is hold down the Power Button on Mac acting as the external drive, release it after Mac shuts down, and remove the cable.
 Switch on your Mac by pressing the power button as you would typically do.

 If you've excitedly prepared two Macs to start transferring files and data and then discovered that target disk mode is not working, don't panic!
 Work your way through these simple hacks.

 Ensure that the Mac you want to boot into target disk mode is running the most up-to-date macOS.
 Here's how: